xchem/xchem_analysis/pdb_depo_analysis/README.md

 # Analysis of depositions in the pdb for XChem molecules

-This folder contains files and a jupyter notebook that were used to analyse how many pdb depositions were likely to have resulted from an XChem experiment.
+This folder contains files and a jupyter notebook that were used to analyse how many pdb depositions containing a bound ligand were likely to have resulted from an XChem experiment at BLI04-1 (Diamond Light Source).
+(Correct on 24/11/2020).

 Caveats:
 - All ligands for comparison have been retreived from archived soakdb files and XChemDB.
 If an experiments molecule was never recorded in a soakdb file, it will not have been counted.